Legacy: Before, during and after

 The idea of planning for legacy and dedicating resources to legacy, beyond those committed to the delivery of an event, has become increasingly important over the last two decades.
-We have seen major sport event governing bodies and host city governments aim to demonstrate to the tax-paying public that the huge investments in sport events and related infrastructure lead to much broader reaching and longer-term outcomes beyond the couple of weeks of sport and spectacle.
+We have seen major sports event governing bodies and host city governments aim to demonstrate to the tax-paying public that the huge investments in sport events and related infrastructure lead to much broader reaching and longer-term outcomes beyond the couple of weeks of sport and spectacle.

 In fact, the potential legacies are now a key motivator for potential host cities to bid for major sport events and event bids are increasingly accompanied by sophisticated plans and dedicated legacy resources to activate the opportunity of an event before, during and after the couple of weeks of sport.